nf-core/raredisease/docs/usage.md

 The Nextflow `-bg` flag launches Nextflow in the background, detached from your terminal so that the workflow does not stop if you log out of your session.
 The logs are saved to a file.

 Alternatively, you can use `screen` / `tmux` or similar tool to create a detached session which you can log back into at a later time.
-Some HPC setups also allow you to run nextflow within a cluster job submitted your job scheduler (from where it submits more jobs).
+Some HPC setups also allow you to run Nextflow within a cluster job submitted to your job scheduler (from where it submits more jobs).

 ### Nextflow memory requirements